-Tarløysa is a popular hiking destination both summer, autumn and winter.
-Here you get to see Romsdal in all its glory.
+Tarløysa is a popular hiking destination, here you get to see Romsdal in all its glory.

 Nysetra and Lake Herjevatnet